shahin-jafarzadeh/shahin-jafarzadeh/README.md

 <h1 >Hi there 👋, I'm Shahin</h1>
-<h3>An astrophysicist working on the Sun's atmosphere, with great interest in data science – highly competent in data analysis, image processing, quantitative and qualitative research techniques.</h3>
+<h3>An astrophysicist working on the Sun's atmosphere, with a great passion for data science – highly competent in data analysis, image processing, quantitative and qualitative research techniques.</h3>

 - 🔭 I’m currently working on **development of a comprehensive repository on wave analysis tools**